cosai-oasis/oasis-open-project/TSC-WS-GOVERNANCE.md

 The TSC will be populated by the following process:

 * TSC members and TSC alternates representing [Premier Sponsors and Founding Sponsors](https://github.com/cosai-oasis/oasis-open-project/blob/main/SPONSORS.md) are selected by that sponsoring member as they know their talent the best.
 This person can be switched out with prior notice to the PGB and OASIS staff.
 The TSC representative should designate no more than one alternate.
 * Appointment of the non-sponsor seats to the TSC is done by a consensus vote by the PGB.
 The maximum number of non-sponsor seats will be determined by the number of active CoSAI workstreams, with a maximum of one non-sponsor seat per workstream.
 Currently, this number is three with three active workstreams.
 There will be a minimum of two non-sponsor seats total.
 Total number of non-sponsor seats is reviewed upon the addition or closing of CoSAI workstreams.
-Each workstream must have at least one non-sponsor TSC member at any time.
+It is encouraged that each workstream has at least one non-sponsors TSC member.

 The PGB can adjust the process for populating the TSC once the membership number normalizes and will review this rule on TSC membership eligibility, including non-sponsor seats, on an annual basis.

-No legal entity shall hold more than one seat on the TSC.
+No legal entity shall hold more than one voting seat on the TSC.

 ### TSC Chairs and PGB representative
-The TSC has two Co-Chairs elected by the TSC with a [Full Majority Vote](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22/#dFullMajority) and the TSC has to select one member to represent it on the PGB.
+The TSC has at least two Co-Chairs elected by the TSC with a [Full Majority Vote](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22/#dFullMajority) and the TSC has to select one member to represent it on the PGB.
 The TSC shall select the representative to the PGB from the non-sponsoring seats, in order to avoid any one organization having two votes on the PGB.
 This representative is a voting expert representative of the TSC [per the OASIS Rules](https://www.oasis-open.org/policies-guidelines/open-projects-process/#project-governing-board-and-sponsors-composition).

 The Co-Chairs are elected or re-confirmed every two years by a [Full Majority Vote](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22/#dFullMajority) of the TSC.
 Existing Chairs serve until they resign or are replaced in an election.
 The PGB may also remove a TSC Chair at any time with a [Full Majority Vote](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22/#dFullMajority).

 ## Responsibilities and Scope of Work
 All TSC members are expected to attend the committee meetings on a regular basis and contribute to the objectives and outcomes of those meetings.

-Every TSC member is required to be involved in at least one workstream.
+Every TSC member should be involved in at least one workstream.

 The TSC in coordination with the PGB, is responsible for setting a roadmap for each Workstream.
 The PGB is expected to provide a workstream scope and vision which enables the TSC to utilize their subject matter expertise to determine the path toward completion.
 The TSC then oversees the implementation of the roadmap by the individual workstream leads, ensuring its successful execution.